ghalamif/ArgoCD/helm/README.md

 ## Prerequisites

-The following prerequisites are required.
+The following prerequisites are required:
-Markup :
 * A Kubernetes cluster
 * Deciding what security configurations to apply to your installation, if any Installing and configuring Helm.